The Zakouska Table: Russian Cucumber & Radish Salad

 I would like to start my post this week with a light discussion on simplicity, specifically simplicity which relates to food.
 This is something which can elude me at times as I tend to make every meal an event, whereas my minimalist husband prefers keeping things simple, particularly what he eats.
 The up-side of this of course is that he is as happy with beans on toast as he is presented with something far more elaborate, so I really can’t complain.

 As much as I can argue with my husband that every meal should be an affair to be remembered, he does pose a good argument.
 Firstly he says, a meal can be just as much of a celebration whether it’s a sliced tomato with a little extra virgin olive oil and sea salt sprinkled over it, or indeed a slow cooked crispy skin duck which has taken five hours of labour in the kitchen.
 His argument is just because it takes less time to cook doesn’t mean it isn’t special.
-I tend to agree.
+You can’t really argue with that.

 So with this thought in mind I would like to continue my exploration of the Russian zakouska table with a simple and beautiful salad.
 The Russian cucumber and radish salad is one of the fresher, more vibrant dishes of the zakouski menu and it made a regular appearance on my family table as I was growing up.
 It is also one of the rare zakouski dishes which are eaten raw as many of the other dishes including the salads, are usually cooked.
 It has a short list of ingredients and takes very little time to put together, yet remains so authentically Russian.